USAJOBS/ATP-Support/job-announcement-playbook/details/how-you-will-be-evaluated.md

 <h5>Suggested text for category rating</h5>
 *	Best Qualified: An applicant who demonstrates a superior level of all evaluation criteria.
 *	Well-Qualified: An applicant who demonstrates a satisfactory level of the evaluation criteria.
-*	Qualified: An applicant who demonstrates the basic qualifications, with general knowledge, skills and abilities.
+*	Minimally Qualified: An applicant who demonstrates the basic qualifications, with general knowledge, skills and abilities.
 </div>

 <div class="usajobs-recruitment-joa-playbook-details__container">